 Any community group, pea patch, neighborhood watch or business association can partner with Coyote Central to develop a Hit the Streets project

 Catch a glimpse of kids in action!

 <Download Here: Hit the Streets 2017.pdf>

-Hit the Streets is a summer work program in which underserved youth from Central and South Seattle make public art for their community.
+Hit the Streets is a summer work program in which youth from underserved communities in Central and South Seattle make public art for their community.
 Every summer 24 adolescents aged 12-15 work with a team of professional public artists to create art for a neighborhood park, school, garden, street corner, or vacant lot.

 Hit the Streets has left a legacy of major public art installations in the Central Area as well as South Seattle, First Hill, and Squire Park.
-For over six hundred participants, it has been an opportunity to learn how to problem-solve challenges creatively and handle a job successfully.
-The final impact is a fine sense of pride for creating an important and lasting contribution to their community.
+For over seven hundred participants, it has been an opportunity to learn how to problem-solve challenges creatively and handle a job successfully.
+The final impact is a sense of personal and civic pride for creating an important and lasting contribution to their community.